 Introduce Improvement Concepts During the Interview

 Before you even bring someone on board, it's a good idea to test whether they have an aptitude for improvement and the willingness to learn.
-We recommend asking questions that help managers determine whether the candidate will fit into a culture of improvement and whether they will be willing to take small risks in hopes of making things better.
+We recommend asking questions that help managers determine whether the candidate will fit into a culture of improvement and whether they will be willing to take small risks in hopes of achieving long-term value.
+For example, you might ask:

 Explain the Principles of CQI

-- Improvements are based on incremental, daily changes, not major paradigm shifts, or revolutionary changes.
+- Improvements are based on incremental, daily changes, not major paradigm shifts or revolutionary changes.
 This should be a comfort for someone who has just started a brand new job.
-They should know that it is expected that they will notice and report even the smallest opportunity to do things a better way.
+They should know that it is expected that they will notice and report even the slightest opportunity to do things a better way.

 - Ideas come from all employees.
 It is quite possible that in your employee's last position, it was expected that leaders would tell workers what should be done, never the other way around.
 It is crucial to correct this assumption from the beginning.